pulumi/pulumi-hugo/themes/default/content/blog/finops-with-pulumi/index.md

 Multi-language components allow you to create repeatable infrastructure patterns, modular abstractions of resources and/or groups of resources that meet your desired configuration standards.
 Packaging up resources within and across clouds, implementing standard deployment best practices and making those components available to developers reduces the cognitive load that they have when building new applications from those pre-assembled, ready-to-run components.

 Use these guardrails to enforce Tag Policies, for example that every tag for “Production” is actually “Production” and not “Prod” or “production” (yes, case sensitivity matters).
 Or you may ensure teams only deploy resources such as VMs to regions where you have allocated Reserved Instances or other financial benefits in your application architecture.
-With MLCs end users have access to your component and not to the underlying infrastructure resources, guaranteeing repeatabality, however, in order to realize the benefits of MLCs, your Developers must be empowered to leverage them, but limited from using other methods.
+With MLCs end users have access to your component and not to the underlying infrastructure resources, guaranteeing repeatabality, however, in order to realize the benefits of MLCs, your developers must be empowered to leverage them, but limited from using other methods.

 ## CrossGuard